JuliaCon/www.juliacon.org/2025/cfp.md

 Some of these minisymposia accept submissions. **If your talk fits the topic of a minisymposium, consider submitting your talk there**.

-You can find the list of minisymposia accepting submissions here TODO:link
+You can find the list of minisymposia accepting submissions [here](/2025/minisymposia/)

 Minisymposia accepting submissions are listed in the `track` menu in the pretalx submission form. **To submit to a minisymposium, simply select it as track**